Summary of the most important accounting principles used

 Impairment loss for an investment in an equity instrument classified as held for sale, will not be reversed over the income statement.

 New information after the balance sheet date regarding the company’s financial position as of the balance sheet date is taken into consideration in the annual accounts.
 Events after the balance sheet date that do not affect the company’s financial position as of the balance sheet date, but which will have an impact on the company’s financial position in the future are disclosed if significant.

 Employees and management in Belships ASA received options to purchase company shares.
 Market value of the awarded options is measured at time of the award and charged to expense over the vesting period as a payroll cost with corresponding increase in other paid-in equity.
 The market value of the options granted is estimated using the Black and Scholes option pricing model.

 R) CASH AND CASH EQUIVALENTS

 Cash and cash equivalents include cash in hand, bank deposits and other short-term and in particular liquid investments to be redeemed within 3 months.
 Cash and cash equivalents are recognised at nominal values in the balance sheet.

 Restricted cash include all deposits in separate accounts, which will be used to cover accrued taxes withheld for employees and deposits provided as security for certain guarantees.

 T) REPORTING BY SEGMENTS

 Operating segments are components of a business that are evaluated regularly by the chief operating decision maker for the purpose of assessing performance and allocating resources.
 The Groups chief operating decision maker is the CEO.
-The operating segments consist in dry cargo, product tank and technical operations, which is how the information is presented to the Management and the Board.
+The operating segments consist in dry cargo and technical operations, which is how the information is presented to the Management and the Board.
 Transactions between the business units are based on market conditions.
 Segment turnover, segment costs and segment results include transactions between segments.
-The engagement in the product tank segment was ended during 2014.

 U) RELATED PARTY TRANSACTIONS